stretchcloud/oci-visualizer/README.md

 # OCI Visualizer

 <b>Overview</b>

-OCI Visualizer is a tool to visualize an OCI tenancy primarily from a network perpective.
-The tool was created mainly for the purpose of better understanding the OCI network model and the APIs behind it.
+OCI Visualizer is a tool to visualize an OCI tenancy primarily from a network perspective.
+The tool was created mainly for the purpose of better understanding the OCI network model.
+As as a great believer in API first and visualization, I thought that the best way to learn a product is  to use the APIs to build a visulation tool.

-<b>How the visualizer works?</b>
+<b>How it works?</b>
-- First it extracts the network data for all VCNs and other cloud resources in an OCI compartment and generates  a json data structure     that describes the various cloud resources  in that compartment .
-This is done using a Python script leveraging the OCI  Python SDK .
+- First visualizer extracts the network data for all VCNs and other cloud resources in an OCI compartment and generates  a json data structure .
+This is done using a Python script leveraging the OCI  Python SDK and exposed as a flask REST service.

 - Visualize the data generated in step 1 using a small web app, leveraging  <a href="http://js.cytoscape.org/">cystoscape.js</a> , an open source graph visualization framework.